Students for Liberty: Africa

-African Students For Liberty (ASFL) ran the first West African Regional Conference on July 26–27, 2013 at the University of Ibadan, Nigeria and brought out 352 participants—SFL's largest ever first-time conference.
+African Students for Liberty (ASFL) ran the first West African Regional Conference on July 26–27, 2013 at the University of Ibadan, Nigeria and brought out 352 participants—SFL's largest ever first-time conference.
 ASFL organized the first East African Regional Conference in Nairobi, Kenya on May 9–10, 2014 and launched a Local Coordinator program the same year.
-The first African Students For Liberty Conference brought out 1180 students from all over Africa.
 In 2018, SFL acquired African Liberty, a platform that promotes individual and economic freedom in Africa, from Atlas Network.
 The platform is managed and edited by Ibrahim B. Anoba.

 South Asia

-South Asia Students For Liberty became an official SFL Regional Executive Board in 2014 with 20 Local Coordinators.
+South Asia Students for Liberty became an official SFL Regional Executive Board in 2014.
+Venkatesh geriti, Kiran Reddy Avuthu, and Raghavendar askani played a pivotal role in launching Students for Liberty activities in Andhra Pradesh and later headed the South India chapter, coordinating libertarian outreach, events, and advocacy for policies supporting economic freedom in India from 2013.

 Asia-Pacific

-Asia-Pacific Students For Liberty was launched in 2016 and is currently accepting applications for Local Coordinators.
+Asia-Pacific Students for Liberty was launched in 2016.

 Brazil

-Students For Liberty became an official SFL Regional Executive Board with 1037 Local Coordinators.
+Students for Liberty became an official SFL Regional Executive Board with 1037 Local Coordinators.

 Finance

 Incorporated as a 501(c)(3) non-profit organization, SFL accepts only private donations from individuals, foundations, and participation fees.
 During its first year, SFL raised fifty thousand dollars in revenue.
 The organization's revenue grew, realizing almost a quarter of a million dollars in the second year, then over one-half million dollars in the third year.
 Expenses ran 65% of revenue in the first year, 75% of revenue in the second year, and 80% of revenue in the third year.
-In its sixth year, SFL's expenses increased from $1.4 million to $2.6 million and revenue increased from $1.9 million to $2.9 million.
-About 65% of its budget is spent on North American programs.
+In its sixth year, SFL's expenses increased from $1.4 million to $2.6 million, and revenue increased from $1.9 million to $2.9 million.
+For the fiscal year ending in April 2024, the organization reported total revenue of $5,112,524 and total expenses of $6,920,806.
+For the fiscal year ending in April 2025, it reported total revenue of $5,821,196 and total expenses of $6,326,705.

 The organization has received financial support from billionaires David Koch and Charles Koch and related groups such as the Cato Institute.
-According to Le Monde and The Investigative Desk, Students for Liberty has not formally disclosed its funders since 2016.